Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Introduction

-The RWA is, then, a mechanical component in almost permanent motion, making it more prone to failure than other fixed satellite parts.
-Mechanical degradation, vibrations, and wear can occur in this element, compromising its integrity \cite{kirsch_cage_2012}.
-Particularly, the bearings, where contact between the rotating disc and the non-moving satellite body takes place, are home to several complex phenomena involving elastohydrodynamics (interaction between a moving fluid, such as lubricant, and deformable solid material).
+As an RWA is a mechanical component in almost permanent motion, it is more prone to failure than other satellite parts.
+Mechanical degradation, vibrations, and wear occur, compromising its integrity \cite{kirsch_cage_2012}.
+Particularly, the bearings, where contact between the rotating disc and the non-moving satellite body takes place, are home to several complex phenomena involving elastohydrodynamics (interaction between a moving fluid, such as lubricant, and a deformable solid material).
 These phenomena cause sudden changes in friction at the bearings that make the wheel modeling particularly challenging.
-A failure of a RWA might imply losing all device functionality and can seriously compromise the mission's success.
-Such has been the case in space missions Kepler \cite{larson_kepler_2014}, Dawn \cite{rayman_dawns_2014-1}, and SDO \cite{ekinci_solar_2014}, in which the capabilities of the satellites were compromised after RWA failures due to the loss of authority over the torque of the satellite \cite{sahnow_operations_2006, ekinci_solar_2014}.
+A failure of an RWA might imply losing satellite functionality and can seriously compromise the mission.
+This was the case in space missions Kepler \cite{larson_kepler_2014}, Dawn \cite{rayman_dawns_2014-1}, and SDO \cite{ekinci_solar_2014}, in which the capabilities of the satellites were compromised after RWA failures \cite{sahnow_operations_2006, ekinci_solar_2014}.

-Although there have been attempts at explaining the causes of such failures \cite{bialke_newly_2017}, the complexity in the dynamics of the bearings makes it hard to determine the condition of the component, and the limited number of sensors in the RWA implies that a complete monitoring of the situation is impossible.
-Even though the nature of these failures remains unknown, recent studies have shown that they are usually preceded by changes in the behavior of the friction at the bearings, which can be observed using on-board sensors commonly installed in RWAs \cite{kampmeier_reaction_2018}.
-Such changes of behavior (that is, anomalies) are usually caused by changes in the properties of the RWA, such as alterations of the lubricant or an increase in the contact surface in the bearings.

-It is then of interest to detect these changes in the behavior, as they can be used to anticipate possible future failures of the wheel and/or take mitigative measures to improve the health of the RWA \cite{pantaleoni_curing_2014}.
-However, not all changes imply a future failure, so it is also necessary to distinguish between different types of anomalous behavior to provide the appropriate warnings.
-Therefore, for this work, it is not enough to perform anomaly detection, but categorization should also be considered.
+Although there have been attempts at explaining the causes of RWA failures \cite{bialke_newly_2017}, the complexity of the bearing inner dynamics makes it hard to determine the precise condition of the component.
+Additionally, limited number of RWA sensors implies that a complete monitoring of the situation is impossible.
+Even though the nature of these failures remains unknown, recent studies have shown that they are usually preceded by changes in the behavior of the friction at the bearings, which can be observed using on-board sensors \cite{kampmeier_reaction_2018}.
+Such anomalies are usually caused by RWA changes, such as alterations of the lubricant or an increase in the contact surface in the bearings.
+It is of interest to detect these changes as they can be used to anticipate possible future failures of the wheel and take measures to improve the health of the RWA \cite{pantaleoni_curing_2014}.
+However, not all changes imply a future failure, so it is necessary to distinguish between different types of anomalous behavior to provide the appropriate warnings.
+Therefore, it is not enough to perform anomaly detection, but categorization should also be considered.